 Please visit the Tuition & Aid page or individual degree program tuition information.

 Scholarships are available to applicants in all programs except the Executive MBA.
 Applicants are considered for scholarships when they submit an application to a program.
 Scholarships are awarded to the most highly qualified candidates on the basis of academic, professional, and personal merit.
 Students are notified at the time of admission if they have received a scholarship.
 You can review more information on our Scholarships page.

 USF offers a variety of financial aid and payment options.
 Visit the Financial Aid Office’s website for more details.

 The Family Educational Rights and Protection Act (FERPA) protects enrolled (registered and attending classes) students at an institution and does not apply to applicants.
 Application documents submitted to the Graduate Recruiting and Admissions Office will not be returned to the applicant.

-The Student Housing and Residential Education (SHaRE) does offer assistance to graduate students for USF student housing on-campus or off-campus.
+Student Housing offers assistance to graduate students for USF student housing on-campus or off-campus.